Skip to main content

 Outline Of Syllabus

-Advanced control concepts and computer simulation: dc motor simulation; unipolar and bipolar H-Bridge modulation for DC drives; digital current and speed control of a dc motor drive; three-phase power electronic converter with RL load; space vectors, phase and reference-frame transformations; modelling and control of a permanent magnet synchronous motor drive
+Advanced control concepts and computer simulation: dc motor simulation; unipolar and bipolar H-Bridge modulation for DC drives; digital current and speed control of a dc motor drive; three-phase power electronic converter with RL load; space vectors, reference-frame transformations; modelling and control of a permanent magnet synchronous motor drive

 Case study: Study of a 24V digitally controlled drive system – electronics design and control software issues